Project Introduction

 The Community Reference Group (CRG) will meet every second month for around 12 to 18 months to help inform the preparation of the PSP.

-The CRG are likely to meet on a Thursday of the relevant month from 4 – 5:30pm at COPACC.
+The CRG are likely to meet on a Thursday of the relevant month from 4 – 5:30pm in person at COPACC, or in a hybrid online format as required.
 On occasion an additional meeting may be required.

-It is anticipated meetings will be held commencing in November 2023 until late 2024 or early 2025.
+It is anticipated meetings will commence in 2024 and be held every alternate month until early 2025.
 This will depend on how long it takes for the PSP to be ready for public exhibition.

 The CRG will also participate in the co-design workshops.